-Look in the file Results/commands.
-These error message should contain the actual commands that were run, along with error message from these commands.
+Look in the file Results/commands.log.
+This should contain the actual commands that were run, along with error message from these commands.
 These error message should give you a hint as to what the problem might be.

 15.6.
 Interpreting the results.